tsuu32/emacs-w32con-vt/README.md

 ![](emacs-zenburn-w32con-256color.jpg)

 ## Bug
-- loading no theme make bug at W32CONVT24BIT
+- Starting emacs with loading no theme cause bug at W32CONVT24BIT -
--

 ## future work
 - use escape sequences more (not only color)
--
+- autoconf support